deegsca-org/bqm2/README.md

   - add support for declartive definitions of bigquery transfer service
   - investigate k8s job extension i.e use k8 jobs in same manner as we use bq jobs
   - add extension to define pre-existing tables and establish those as dependencies.

+  # known issues

+  - The descriptions of tables can end up being too long and interfere with execution and saving of results.
+A fix is in the works as of 2022/11/14.